kingsdigitallab/alice-thornton/frontend/posts/blog/2024-08-23-alice-thornton-visits.md

 The countryside may be where we go to escape on our holidays but, in Thornton’s writing, the landscape and the weather were often presented as obstacles to social visiting.
 When travel was necessary, the outdoors was something to be endured and crossed in fear of your life.

-In October 1677, Alice Thornton wrote to her brother, Sir Christopher Wandesford, to let him know that Yorkshire’s Hambleton Hills were preventing her from making a social visit to Osgoodby Hall in Thirkleby.
-The same hills were referenced in *Book 1*, having caused her difficulties during her first pregnancy in 1652.[^8]
+In October 1677, Alice Thornton wrote to her brother, Sir Christopher Wandesford, to let him know that Yorkshire’s Hambleton Hills were preventing her from making a social visit to Osgoodby Hall in Thirkleby.[^8] The same hills were referenced in *Book 1*, having caused her difficulties during her first pregnancy in 1652.

 It was during this first pregnancy that Alice Thornton made what must have been quite a social tour, visiting her husband’s relations at Crathorne, Buttercrambe, York, Hull and Beverley, and she was keen to make a good impression: 'I bless God who gave me favour in their eyes of my husband’s friends.'[^9]